StephanK9/friday-project-1-csharp/README.md

 # _Address Book_

-#### _This online Address Book will let you input Names, Phone Numbers, and an Address for your contacts., November 18th 2016_
+#### _This online Address Book will let you input Names, Phone Numbers, and an Address for your contacts.
+November 18th 2016_

 #### By _**Stephan Khoury**_